Cavetown

-As of March 2024, he had amassed over 6.6 million monthly streamers on Spotify.
-His YouTube channel, which he began in November 2012, sits at 2.25 million subscribers and over 612 million video views as of May 2025.
-Skinner released his fifth studio album, Worm Food, in November 2022.
+As of April 2026, he had amassed over 7 million streams on Amazon Music and 4.6 million monthly streamers on Spotify.
+As of April 2026, his YouTube channel, which he began in November 2012, sits at 2.26 million subscribers and over 612 million video views.
+Skinner released his sixth studio album, Running with Scissors, in January 2026.

 Early life

 Skinner was born in Oxford, England, on 15 December 1998.
 His interest in music was inspired by his father, David Skinner, a musicologist and choir director, who taught him how to play the acoustic guitar at the age of eight.
 His mother is a professional Baroque flautist and music teacher.
 He was raised in Cambridge and attended Parkside Community College from 2010 to 2015 and Hills Road Sixth Form College until 2017.

 Career

 2012–2015: YouTube and Bandcamp

 Skinner began his YouTube channel in November 2012 and uploaded his first video, an original song named "Haunted Lullaby", in October 2013.
 Soon after, Skinner began releasing music to Bandcamp with his first album, Everything Is Made of Clouds, at the age of 14.
 He released Gd Vibes, Nervous Friends // Pt.
 1, Balance (as brother) and Everything is Made of Stars on Bandcamp over the following two years.
 Critics expressed that he felt "the acceptance of ignorance" on Gd Vibes.
 Skinner released his debut single "This is Home" in August 2015, before releasing his debut self-titled album in November 2015.
 Critics described the album Cavetown as "an eclectic mix of acoustic and electronic".
 Skinner continued to publish covers of songs onto his YouTube channel from artists such as Pinegrove, Twenty One Pilots and Joji.